AkzhanBerdi/bad_dog/content/posts/hello-world.md

 ## Greetings to all curious minds!

 I'm Akzhan, your bad dog from the vibrant city of Almaty, Kazakhstan.
-By day, I learn just enough of new stuff to navigate the ever-shifting landscape of e-commerce trends as a Data Analyst.
+By day, I learn just enough of new stuff to navigate the ever-shifting landscape of Data World as a Data Product Manager.
 I do love coding, stats, and business – a potent trifecta for understanding the world through numbers and algorithms, or even scaling any business like online commerce for instance.

 Statistical analysis is so much fun, sometimes even mind-blowing!
 Forget boring spreadsheets.
 Here, you'll learn about statistical learning, how to transform it into machine learning, hence interpret the world around you and make data-driven decisions.